nuxt-modules/tailwindcss/docs/content/en/index.md

 categoryPosition: 1
 features:
   - Add Tailwind CSS in your Nuxt application in seconds
-  - Zero configuration needed to start
   - Use latest CSS features (Stage 1)
-  - PurgeCSS included for minimal CSS in production
+  - PurgeCSS included for minimal CSS
-  - Expose your Tailwind config in your application
+  - Reference your Tailwind config in your app
   - Extendable by Nuxt modules
 ---